acri-nb/GeneticVariantsDB/README.md

 **Adding Variant IDs to regions.txt:**

-1. Retrieve variant IDs from the `vardb` database:
+1. Retrieve variant IDs from the `vardb` database: *You can connect to the MySQL database using a MySQL client and the connection details from your `docker-compose.yml` file.*

 ```sql
 SELECT